LizMyers/eMoments/README.md

 DISCLAIMER: This project requires a BlueTooth connection to an authenticated machine at G. (i.e. only FTEs at G. have access)

 ## Description
 eMoments is a 20% project which allows FTEs to voice their opinion about common topics.
 For example, after an #allhands meeting, attendees can write a few words of text (think shorter Tweets) and select one of 5 colors to express their mood.
-There's an internal web page which displays each entry as a block of color with text and any hashtags assigned.
-In sum, eMoments gives audience memebers a voice and business leaders immediate feedback about their initiatives.
+There's an internal web page which displays each entry as a block of color with text and any hash tags assigned.
+In sum, eMoments gives both audience members a voice, and business leaders immediate feedback about their initiatives.

 ## Hackathon Competition
-In order to accelerate awareness and adoption of eMoments, the team is currently running an internal contest.
-They are looking for the best ideas for ambient computing.
+Currently the eMoments (20%) team are running an internal contest.
 The idea is to socialize the project and get the data out of our screens and onto our desktops to heighten awareness.
-These are Liz's contest entries.
+Below are Liz's contest entries.

 ### NeoTrellis Grid
 <img src = "https://github.com/LizMyers/eMoments/blob/master/emoments_arduino_neotrellis.ino/neotrellis.jpg" width="40%" height = "auto" alt = "photo of neo trellis" />